Skip to contents

 If one state in an IGO is a full member but the other is an associate member or observer, that IGO is not coded as a joint membership.

-Differences with the original dataset
+Differences from the original data set

-See Codebook Version 3 IGO Data
+See Codebook Version 3 IGO Data.

 References

 Pevehouse, J. C., Nordstrom, T., McManus, R. W., & Jamison, A. S. (2020).
-Tracking organizations in the world: The Correlates of War IGO Version 3.0 datasets.
+Tracking organizations in the world: The Correlates of War IGO Version 3.0 data sets.
 Journal of Peace Research, 57(3), 492–503. doi:10.1177/0022343319881175 .

 Examples